 The two of us love to hike in the mountains, on the other hand, we are not in a great condition.
 We like to eat a lot and lay on the couch too.
 (To tell you the truth, I am perfectly fine with staying indoors for DAYS and working on this blog.)(Cough cough, hope it shows.)
 We divided the way in portions of more or less 10 km a day and it was enough for us – some days we walked for four-five hours because of the hard terrain.

-I wrote more on how we divided the journey this article, so hop over: 7 days on the Lykian yolu
+I wrote more on how we divided the journey in this itinerary, so hop over:

 Hiking the Lycian Way in November